jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-jeremy-olander-vivrant.md

 **RR:** Great film!
 See you in a few weeks!

 Watch Jeremy in action on the [Rio](https://www.facebook.com/ReturnToRio/) Hangout stage at Electric Gardens on Jan 27th.
-Grab your ticket [here](https://l.facebook.com/l.php?u=https%3A%2F%2Fwww.eventbrite.com.au%2Fe%2Felectric-gardens-festival-2018-sydney-tickets-38489481074&h=ATMKI4mxiGY0ssHXVAUsfnplNIjjIwRg0LZkDPEdWgDlNllsN48okHHVzU3toa1f0LddoqGg_sRWB9zjvuUPsQSweXwI02_43SHIuBk8y6jZIcAIjNgkFCZK).